 Dr. Chad Gestson

-Dr. Chad E. Gestson has served as Superintendent of the Phoenix Union High School District since the fall of 2015.
-Under his leadership, PXU has become one of our nation's most recognized portfolio districts.
+Dr. Chad Gestson has served as Superintendent of the Phoenix Union High School District (PXU) since the fall of 2015.
+Under his leadership, PXU has become one of our nation’s most recognized portfolio districts.
 The District has recently launched several new schools, including a Gifted and Talented Academy, a Digital Academy, and the Phoenix Coding Academy.
-Later this year, Phoenix Union will launch a new school concept never before seen in America - PXU City, a school that uses the city, not a campus, as the classroom.
-Phoenix Union has seen tremendous increases in graduation rates, scholarship totals, and college matriculation since 2015.
+This year, Phoenix Union launched a new school concept never before seen in America – PXU City, a school that uses the city, not a campus, as the classroom.
+In 2021, Gestson was named the Arizona Policymaker of the Year by the Arizona Health Association and the Arizona Superintendent of the Year by the Arizona Association for Public Relations.

-Gestson is an alum of The Broad Academy at Yale's School of Management.
-He is also a member of Chiefs for Change.
-In 2019, he published his first book, BEFORE Teaching and Leaming, a turnaround guide for school leaders.
+Gestson is an alum of The Broad Academy at Yale’s School of Management.
+He is also a member of the Chiefs for Change Board of Directors and a Stanford Hoover Education Success Initiative council member.
+In 2019, he published his first book, BEFORE Teaching and Learning, a turnaround guide for school leaders.
+Recently, Dr. Gestson was named the 73rd Man of the Year for Valley Leadership.

 Gestson holds a B.A. in English from the University of Washington, an M.Ed. in Curriculum and Instruction from ASU, and an M.Ed. in Educational Leadership from NAU.
 In 2009, he completed his Ed.D. in Educational Leadership from NAU where he was named the Outstanding Doctoral Student of the Year.